gaut2172/WeightTracker/README.md

 # Requirements
 Currently supported Android versions include 10, 9, and 8.1.0.
 Device must be an Android phone or tablet.
-To receive text message notifications, device must have messaging capabilities.
+To receive text message notifications, device must have messaging and phone capabilities.